dexie/dexie-website/cloud/docs/db.cloud.configure().md

 #### Periodic Sync

+Periodic Sync is also a service worker feature and can be configured with a minimum requested interval (see [these docs from the specification](https://github.com/WICG/background-sync/blob/main/explainers/periodicsync-explainer.md#timing-of-periodic-sync-tasks)).
+If the `periodicSync` option is specified to `db.cloud.configure()` it will be passed to the background-sync configruation for the service worker.

-Periodic Sync is also a service worker feature.
-It makes it possible to pull remote changes from a server even when the app is not open.
+Periodic sync makes it possible to pull remote changes from a server even when the app is not open.
 Think weather app...
 You take up your phone and click the weather app and get an up-to-date weather report despite being offline!
 This is because you were online 2 hours ago while walking with the phone in your pocket and periodic sync kicked in and did a pull sync from the server, retrieving a recent weather report prepared for you.

-Periodic sync registration will only be active when the PWA is actually installed on the user device (and as of may 2022, only works in Chrome).
+Periodic sync registration will only be active when the PWA is actually installed on the user device (and as of October 2023, only works in Chrome, Edge, Opera and possibly in Ionic or Capacitor based installations).
 However, periodic sync is normally not a crucial feature, but quite nice to have as it can keep the offline database up-to-date before user starts interacting with the app.

 #### Dexie Cloud without Sevice Worker

 Service Worker enables Background Sync and Periodic Sync (and a bunch of other features not covered here).
 But life is not so hard without it anyway.
 Dexie Cloud works very well without a service worker.
 As long as the application is open and the user is active, it will keep a bidirectional eager sync connection to the server.
 Any change on the client will eagerly sync to server and any change on the server will be eagerly sent to the client over its websocket connection.
 The only downside with not using service worker is that it will only sync while application is open and never be able to sync in the background when the app is closed and phone is in your pocket.

 #### Enable Service Worker With plain JS